geoffreyangus/via/README.md

 os.chdir(<ABSOLUTE_PATH>)
 ```

 Where `<ABSOLUTE_PATH>`is the path to the via repository for your local machine.
 This will allow you to run code with relative paths across the entire repository.
+See `notebooks/sample.ipynb` for details.